meshtastic/meshtastic/website/docs/getting-started/getting_started.md

 ## Connect to your Device

 There are many ways to connect to your new radio!
-Using the command line interface

 - Command line interface (CLI)
 - Graphic user interface (GUI)
 - Serial connection
 - Bluetooth
-- Web (in development)
+- Web app over wifi (in development)

 ## Troubleshooting